What increases my risk of breast cancer?

 • Weight: Staying a healthy weight decreases your risk of breast cancer.
 If you are overweight, even modest, sustained weight loss can lower your breast cancer risk.

 • Breastfeeding: Breastfeeding decreases your risk of breast cancer.
-The longer a woman breastfeeds over the course of her life, the more she reduces her breast cancer risk.
+The longer you breastfeed over the course of your life, the more you reduce your breast cancer risk.

-• Hormone replacement therapy (HRT): HRT is a hormonal drug that is used to help manage the symptoms of menopause.
+• Hormone replacement therapy (HRT): HRT uses drugs to help manage the symptoms of menopause.
 Some types of HRT may increase the risk of breast cancer, but the increased risk is small and the benefits may outweigh the risks.
 Talk to your GP about your options.

 • Oral contraceptive pill: The oral contraceptive pill (OCP) can increase your risk of breast cancer.
 Each person's risk will be different.
 Talk to your GP about what's right for you.